Felix and Regula

-Felix and Regula were siblings, beheaded in the third century, along with their loyal servant Exuperantius, for converting to Christianity.

 History

-Felix and Regula were siblings, and members of the Theban legion under Saint Maurice, stationed in Agaunum in the Valais.
-When the legion was to be executed in 286, they fled, reaching Zürich via Glarus before they were caught, tried and executed.
-After decapitation, they miraculously stood to their feet, picked up their own heads, walked forty paces uphill, and prayed before lying down in death.
+Felix and Regula were siblings, and members of the Theban legion which was based in Egypt under Saint Maurice and stationed in Agaunum in the Valais, Switzerland.
+When the legion refused to sacrifice to Emperor Maximian, the order was given to execute them.
+The siblings fled, reaching Zürich (then called Turicum) via Glarus before they were caught, tried and executed in 286.
+According to legend, after decapitation, they miraculously stood to their feet, picked up their own heads, walked forty paces uphill, and prayed before lying down in death.
 They were buried on the spot where they lay down, on the hilltop which would become the site of the Grossmünster.

-The story was revealed in a dream to a monk called Florentius.
+This story was revealed in a dream to a monk called Florentius in the 8th century.
 It largely contributed to the massive conversion of the inhabitants of these regions to Christianity and had such an impact on Zurich that these three saints still appear on the seal of Zurich today.